-By mentoring our investments for social ESG risk, we are able to identify potentially negative outcomes for people connected to our investment activities.
+Loftus Peak monitors its investments for social ESG risk and so may be able to identify potentially negative outcomes for people connected to Loftus Peak's investment activities.
 Crowdstrike is an example of this.
 The company was flagged as having an increasing exposure to ESG risk - specifically a personnel risk caused by the restricted hiring pool of workers capable of working in cybersecurity.

-We took action on this identified risk and engaged with the company in order to assess what policies they had in place to mitigate this risk.
+Loftus Peak took action on this identified risk and engaged with the company to assess what policies they had in place to mitigate this risk.